LuisMiguelBlancoP/UnitTestScala/README.md

-# UnitTestSuite
+# UnitTestScala
-Unit tests for the Optional, Function and Stream APIs
+Unit tests for the Option, Try and Either APIs